Side-by-side crime statistics from official UK Police data.

 WA9 · St Helens

-St Helens recorded substantially more crime than Appleton in February 2026 — 170 incidents compared to 50, a 3.4x difference.
-The crime profiles diverge meaningfully: Appleton sees higher rates of Criminal damage & arson (6) and Robbery (3), while St Helens has more Shoplifting (21) and Drugs (20).
-Both areas sit near the national average, with modest differences in their overall safety profile.
+St Helens recorded substantially more crime than Appleton in April 2026 — 220 incidents compared to 62, a 3.5x difference.
+The crime profiles diverge meaningfully: Appleton sees higher rates of Public order (11), while St Helens has more Shoplifting (53).
+Appleton is below the national average while St Helens is above, making Appleton the safer choice on this measure.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Appleton saw higher rates of Criminal damage & arson and Robbery while St Helens had more Shoplifting and Drugs.
-Overall, Appleton recorded fewer total crimes (50 vs 170).
+In April 2026, Appleton saw higher rates of Public order while St Helens had more Shoplifting.
+Overall, Appleton recorded fewer total crimes (62 vs 220).